TCab Tech: History

 TCab Tech was founded in May 2021 by Yon Wui Ng and other engineers with backgrounds in traditional aviation and eVTOL technology.

 In August 2021, the E20 25% sub-scale eVTOL prototype aircraft completed its transition flight.
 By December 2021, the E20 50% sub-scale eVTOL prototype aircraft successfully completed its maiden flight.

 The E20 50% sub-scale eVTOL prototype aircraft successfully completed a tilt transition flight in March 2022.
 By May 2022, TCab Tech had partnered with Safran to equip the E20 with intelligent electric motors.

 In June 2023, the E20 eVTOL prototype rolled off the production line.
 TCab Tech completed the frame machine test in August 2023.

 In October 2023, the E20 eVTOL prototype completed its first flight.
 On October 27, the Civil Aviation Administration of China (CAAC) accepted its application for type certificate.

 During the 7th China International Import Expo (CIIE), TCab Tech signed a memorandum of understandingwith Autocraft.
 The agreement aims to jointly explore the commercial applications and operations of the E20 eVTOL in the UAE, focusing on initiatives such as aerial sightseeing and urban air taxi services.

 In February 2023, the company announced a Pre-A round of $15 million, and raised an additional $20 million from a strategic fund to introduce the air-taxi application in the Middle East region in 2024.

+In October 2024, TCab Tech raised the hundreds of millions of yuan during its Series B financing round, with investments from HongTai Aplus, AnTai Fund, and GuoTou Group.
+At the same time, the company announced plans to establish a manufacturing plant in the Wanzhi District of Wuhu, Anhui Province.
+The local government agreed to provide financial facilitation and operational support for the E20 eVTOL project.

+In January 2025, the European Union Aviation Safety Agency (EASA) awarded type certification to Safran's ENGINeUS 100 motor.
+TCab Tech had signed a cooperation agreement with Safran in 2022 to integrate this motor into the E20 aircraft, making it the first tilt-rotor eVTOL equipped with the certified propulsion system.